hyperledger/indy-node/docs/source/installation-and-configuration.md

   - A cryptographic check against certain forgeries that can be done with BLS keys.

 ### 2.1 Two Machines
-You’ll need two machines: one is your Validator node and the other an `indy-cli` machine to run the `indy-cli` with which you will interact with the ledger.
+You’ll need two machines: one is your Validator node and the other an `indy-cli` machine to run the `indy-cli-rs` with which you will interact with the ledger.
 They can be physical machines, virtual machines, or a combination.
 The machine with the `indy-cli` can be turned on and off at your convenience (refer to [3.1. `indy-cli` Machine Installation](##3.1.-indy-cli-Machine-Installation) for more details), only the Validator node needs to be public and constantly running.

 >Important: for security reasons, you must not use your Validator node as an `indy-cli` client.
 If you do, it could expose your Steward credentials needlessly.